fernandogmo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 5. Display current directory content with user and group IDs displayed numerically, including hidden files (starting with .).
 Use the long format.
 6. Create a directory named `holberton` in the `/tmp/` directory.
 7. Move the file `betty` from `/tmp/` to `/tmp/holberton`.
+8. Delete the file `betty` from `/tmp/holberton`.
+9. Delete the directory `holberton` that is in the `/tmp` directory.
+10. Change the working directory to the previous one.